trillykins/currencyConverter/README.md

 ## Installation

-Build a docker container with the application:
+Build a docker container with the application from the root of the `src` directory:

 `docker build -t currency-converter .`

-Run the docker container:
+Run the docker container from the root of the `src` directory:

 `docker run -d -p 8080:80 --name CurrencyConverter currency-converter`